 - Encouraging healthy eating habits and exercise to prevent excess weight gain or obesity (a BMI, or body mass index, of 30 or higher).

 - Taking growth hormones (hormone therapy) to treat a growth hormone deficiency.

 Treatment for dwarfism is lifelong and helps improve a person’s quality of life.

 How can I reduce my risk of having a child with dwarfism?

 Since some types of dwarfism (skeletal dysplasia) are genetic, there’s no way to prevent the condition unless a healthcare provider uses a screening test like pre-implantation genetic testing.
 To better understand your risk of having a child with a genetic condition like dwarfism, contact your healthcare provider about genetic testing.

 Nutrition plays a vital role in your child’s growth.
 If you’re pregnant, make sure you eat a well-balanced diet.
 When your child is born, they should also eat a variety of healthy, age-appropriate foods — like protein, fruits, grains and vegetables — which will give them all the nutrients they need to grow.

 Outlook / Prognosis

-How can I help my child who is short stature?
+- How can I help my child prevent ear infections?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy